gitlabhq/gitlabhq/doc/user/project/issues/issues_functionalities.md

 #### 14. Related Merge Requests

-- Any merge requests mentioned in that issue's description or in the issue thread.
+- Any merge requests mentioned in that issue's description or in the issue discussion thread.

 #### 15. Award emoji

 - Award an emoji to that issue.

 > **Tip:**
-Posting "+1" as comments in threads spam all participants of that issue.
+Posting "+1" as a comment in a thread spams all subscribed participants of that issue.
 Awarding an emoji is a way to let them know you like it without spamming them.